Aditya-Khadilkar/Face-tracking-with-Anime-characters/README.md

  just use those images instead and you are good to go!

 <h1>Version 2 </h1>

-I have added few new files: </b>
+I have added few new files:
-yuriblush.py (Because we dont give spaces in file names :) ) Yuri blush.png
+yuriblush.py (Because we dont give spaces in file names :) ), Yuri blush.png,
-Yuri cute.png
+Yuri cute.png,
-Yuriceyes.png
+Yuriceyes.png,

-the process is the same as above.
+The process is the same as above.
+Copy paste the paths and you are good!